djienne/pair_trading_cartea_jaimungal_penalva/README.md

 # Binance Pair Trading with OU Process

 A pair trading strategy implementation backtest using Binance data.
 This project utilizes rolling-window cointegration analysis and models the resulting spread using an Ornstein-Uhlenbeck (OU) process to determine optimal trading bands through statistical optimal stopping theory.

-Based on info from the book "ALGORITHMIC AND HIGH-FREQUENCY TRADING" by CARTEA and JAIMUNGAL and PENALVA, and FrenchQuant videos.
+Based on info from the book "ALGORITHMIC AND HIGH-FREQUENCY TRADING" by CARTEA and JAIMUNGAL and PENALVA, and FrenchQuant videos (https://youtu.be/_Sq6KoP7m1c?si=2N9ufvkx3fcU7zZe https://youtu.be/DeqpOFrH_Bg?si=YdeAJMz_xz04e2bd https://youtu.be/EYRk5nk6eDA?si=dBLKiuJM68GLDys0).

 ## Features